UsernameDiana/JavaScript_period_3/README.md

   modified: Date,
 });
 ```
-#### Explain the benefits from using Mongoose, and demonstrate, using your own code, an example involving all CRUD operations.

 #### Explain how redis "fits" into the NoSQL world, and provide an example of how you have used it.
 Redis - putting sessions on another DB, not on the server.
+When your customer or user logs in, they authenticate and receive a token.
+This token then allows them to interact with any server in your web tier - the token is sent each time.
+There is no need for a "master" server and "slave" servers, because each server is the same.
+This allows you to scale horizontally very easily.
+The session data is then stored in a fast database like Redis.

 #### Explain, using a relevant example, a full MEAN application (the A, can be an ionic application) including relevant test cases to test the REST-API (not on the production database)